February 16, 2018

 What I do know for sure is that the more I cry out to God and tell him how my heart is broken, the more I can feel his comfort.

 I’m so sorry if my brothers and sisters and I have made you feel that we think we’re better than you.
-That’s not the gospel.
+That’s bad news and we are the ones who claim to have Good News (gospel).
 The gospel is we all fall down, and believers let God pick us up when we do.
 At least we try to let him.

 I’m also sorry if you got the message that Christianity means: “If you do more good things than bad things, you go to Heaven.”
-That’s not the gospel.
-That’s just normal life in the normal system: Karma, if you work hard you’ll get ahead, try harder to be loved and accepted, give more to get more.
+That’s not the Good News.
+That’s just normal life in the normal system: Karma, if you work hard you’ll get ahead, try harder to be loved and accepted, give more to get more, etc.

 The Good News is actually GOOD news.
-It starts with you belonging.
-You belong, you are fully loved, approved of, delighted in, accepted as you are.
+It starts with you accepting that the one who created everything including you gave you a choice, but longs for you to belong to His Kingdom.
+You can belong to a family, you are fully loved, approved of, delighted in, accepted as you are.
 We’re all part of a broken world.
 We’re all dirty from our own dirt and/or contaminated by the dirt of others.
 There is a Good Parent who created you to be specifically you.
-He is perfect, and his Son Jesus is perfect, yet while we were still dirty, broken, messed up, Jesus laid down his life, taking all of our hurt and dirt and shame on Himself to wash us clean.
-He has a plan for you.
+He is perfect, and his Son Jesus is perfect, yet while we were still dirty, broken, messed up, Jesus laid down his life, taking all of our hurt and dirt and shame on Himself to wash us clean and make us free.
+This was a reflection of the Jewish sacrifice of a spotless lamb to gain forgiveness for sins and had to be done regularly.

 I admit this seems strange and dramatic from a strictly logical 2018 perspective, especially at a time when we (myself included) don’t exactly think of ourselves as sinners or bad people.
-Maybe you can’t think of anything bad you have done, I mean, we’ll all doing the best we can.
-But, do you experience unexplained shame, the need to get approval of others at any cost, the inability to make relationships last and grow, the avoidance of grief or vulnerability?
+Maybe you can’t think of anything that bad you have done.
+I mean, we’re all just doing the best we can.
+But, do you experience unexplained shame, heartbreak, hurt at the hand of those closest to you, the need to get approval of others at any cost, the inability to make relationships last and grow, the avoidance of grief or vulnerability?
 I can say yes to all those things and more!

-That’s the stuff God wants to free you and I from!
-He wants you to know you don’t need to waste energy on any of that because you can find your identity in being His beloved child instead.
-Sometimes it’s immediate, and sometimes it’s a slow crawl, but I can say that I have hope because I’m becoming free from all those things.
+That’s the stuff God wants to heal you and I from!
+He wants you to find your identity, healing, and comfort in being His beloved child instead.
+Sometimes the healing is immediate, and sometimes it’s a slow crawl, but I can say that I have hope because I’m becoming free from all those things that try to tell me that I don’t measure up.
+You and I can ask God directly “Who am I to you? and what am I worth?”
+I dare you.
 It’s good news.